West Street Cemetery

 BURIAL GROUND REGULATIONS

-- The surface of the burial grounds shall be of grass and it is the Parish Council’s responsibility to keep them mown and tidy.
+3. The surface of the burial ground should be of grass and it is the Parish Council’s responsibility to keep it mown and tidy.

-- Records of burials shall be maintained by the Parish Clerk in the Burials Book.
+5. Records of burials shall be maintained by the Parish Clerk in the Burial Book where all grave spaces are numbered.

-- Designs for monuments and the general layout for graves shall be submitted to the Clerk to the Parish Council for approval.
-Submissions shall set out the materials, style of lettering and inscriptions including any reference to the designer or maker of the monument.
+7. Designs for headstones and the general layout for graves shall be submitted to the clerk to the Parish Council for approval.
+Submissions shall set out the materials, style of lettering and inscriptions including any reference to the designer or maker of the headstone.
 The Parish Clerk will approve only designs that are simple and in keeping with a small Church of England cemetery.
 Guidance is included in 8 below.
 Temporary memorials shall be permitted the design of which shall be subject to the approval of the Parish Clerk.

-- No headstone or cross shall exceed four feet in height.
-Stone slabs shall lie flat over graves so that a mower can go over them.
+8. No headstone or cross shall exceed four feet in height.
 Memorials shall be only of natural stone quarried in England and crosses shall be only of English oak.
-No new graves shall be enclosed by kerbstones or covered by chippings.
+No new graves shall be enclosed by kerbstones or covered with chippings.

-- Burials of ashes may be commemorated by a stone measuring 12″ square for a single memorial and 15″ by12″ for a double.
+9. Burials of ashes may be commemorated by a stone measuring 12″ square for a single memorial and 15″ by 12″ for a double.
 The stone shall be set in the grass so that a mower can pass over it.
-Its material, style of lettering and inscription shall be subject to approval by the Parish Clerk who will also determine its location in the cemetery.
+Its material, style of lettering and inscriptions shall be subject to approval by the Parish Clerk who will also determine its location in the cemetery.

-- Appropriate and seasonal artificial flowers shall be permitted on graves or stones commemorating the burial of ashes.
+12. Appropriate and seasonal artificial flowers shall be permitted on graves or stones commemorating the burial of ashes but the Parish Council reserves the right to arrange for their removal after a reasonable period of time.

-- These regulations were approved by the Parish Council on 14th March 2014.
+15. These regulations were reviewed and approved by the Parish Council on 22nd October 2019.

 Clerk to the Parish Council